-Performance: The Combined Funds exceeded its long-term objectives by outperforming its Composite Index for the 10-year time period and provided a real rate of return above inflation over a 20-year time-period.
+Performance: The Combined Funds exceeded its long-term objectives by outperforming its Composite Index for the ten-year time period and provided a real rate of return above inflation over a 20-year time-period.

-Asset Allocation and TUCS Ranking: The Combined Funds asset mix is in-line with the asset allocation targets.
-The Combined Funds ranked in the 15th and 50th percentile for the quarter and year, respectively, compared to other public pension plans with assets greater than \$20 billion in the Trust Universe Comparison Services (TUCS).
+Asset Allocation and TUCS Ranking: The Combined Funds asset mix was in-line with asset allocation targets the return compared to other public pension plans with assets greater than \$20 billion in the Trust Universe Comparison Service (TUCS) ranked in the 15th and 50th percentile for the quarter and the year, respectively.